 Develop and implement a step-by-step plan to establish a more rigorous safety management regulatory framework for petroleum refineries in the state of California based on the principles of the "safety case" framework.

-The Chemical Facility Safety and Security Working Group and the Occupational Safety and Health Administration
+Occupational Safety and Health Administration

 As part of your response to Executive Order 13650, develop questions and evaluate issues raised from the findings and conclusions in this report concerning the safety case regime.

 Section 7.0 details the recommendations.